 Stop Hair Loss During Weight Loss By Taking Vitamins and Supplements vs Eating Diet Foods That Support Hair Growth vs Adding Regular Scalp and Hair Treatments ... and 1 more

-Edited by Donna, Inukshuk, Eng, vc
+Edited by Donna, Inukshuk, Eng, vc and 1 other

 One of the most challenging aspects of losing weight is facing the hair loss that is often the result of:

 - Eating a diet that is restricted in calories as this causes your body to stop sending nutrients to "unnecessary" bodily functions such as growing hair to ensure that other autonomic functions and systems keep working

 - Eating a diet that is restricted in fat, as this causes hair follicles to stop producing the sebum that nourishes strong, flexible hair that resists breakage

 - Eating a diet that has you eating the same foods every day, thus causing hair loss due to missing vitamins and nutrients

 - Eating a diet that restricts protein intake, such as a vegetarian weight loss regimen that forbids meat, as hair is made entirely of protein

 - Eating a diet with no dairy, which can affect magnesium and calcium levels needed to grow hair